This flexible and broad programme explores the different approaches to political science in a range of national and international settings.

 Programme in detail

 All students are required to take the modules Foundations in politics, and Foundations in international politics.
 As a 100% Politics student you are also required to take a 30 credit, Introduction to political theory module.
-You then go on to more specialist modules such as British political ideologies; Gender and global politics: women peace and security; Security in a globalised world; Comparative peace processes; International political economy; Comparative politics of the Middle East and North Africa.
+In years two and three you then go on to more specialist modules such as British political ideologies; Gender and global politics: women peace and security; Security in a globalised world; Comparative peace processes; International political economy; Comparative politics of the Middle East and North Africa.
+You have completely free choice in your modules of interest in your second and third years.

 Department Key Facts